 This Apple Crumble Cheesecake has to be one of the best autumn dessert recipes.
 You really do get the best of both worlds.
 Imagine a buttery biscuit base filled with creamy vanilla cheesecake, swirled with cinnamon spiced apples, topped with crunchy, oaty crumble.
 Oh, then served with a delicious salted caramel sauce.
 It is just so good.

-I also adore cheesecakes.
+But I also adore cheesecakes.
 They are the ultimate special occasion dessert.
 Baked or unbaked, fruity or chocolatey - it doesn’t matter.
 They are delicious.
-I love nothing more than combining classic flavours to create show-stopping hybrid cheesecakes.
-Think rich brownie tiramisu cheesecake, sweet crème brûlée cheesecake and zesty lemon meringue cheesecake.
-Obviously an apple crumble cheesecake was next on my list…
+(This white chocolate cheesecake is one of my favourites by the way.)

 Why you will love this Apple Crumble Cheesecake recipe: